Orrick, Herrington & Sutcliffe LLP - The Inside View

 Orrick also provides a mentorship program; each summer associate is paired with a partner mentor and associate mentor based on their business unit/subpractice interests and their office location.
 These mentors meet with their mentees weekly, organically and through planned events and activities.
 The program offers summer associates formal training through a variety of workshops, “touching on legal writing and research skills,” professional development, wellness, soft skills, and more.
 Bolstering integration efforts, summers collectively attend the Summer Academy in San Francisco for training and team building.
 The firm also engages in formalized mid- and end-of summer reviews, as well as “constructive feedback” on assignments.

 A wide variety of social events – from concerts to surfing, Disney World, MLB games, Broadway shows, and more – foster further integration.
-With preferences ranked, the firm seeks to accommodate and allocate practice group preferences based on the groups’ needs, “as well as the summer associate’s exposure to practicing within the preferred group.”
+By asking summer associates to rank their practice group preferences at the end of the summer, the firm seeks to accommodate and allocate practice groups based on the groups’ needs, “as well as the summer associate’s exposure to practicing within the preferred group.”
 The firm tells us that “nearly all of our summer associates return as junior associates."

 Top tips for this stage: